rieske/event-sourced-account/accounts/README.md

 - Spark for spawning an embedded Jetty and glue for http request routing.
 - Flyway - for DB migrations.
 Could have been done by hand, however Flyway is lightweight and brings no unwanted transitive dependencies.
-- Failsafe for retrying mysql connections on startup.
-No brainer to implement by hand, however this library is lightweight and comes dependency-free.
 - Lombok - for reducing boilerplate code and providing value objects.
 I'm not sure I like it.
 - Logback - logging
 - Jackson - for serializing events for storage.
 Not the best way of doing it.
 Would like to replace with protobuf.